tomibigboi/GTKScientificCalculator/README.md

   9-show result on the user interface.

-This calculator isn't fully complete the following issues that it has are :
+This calculator isn't fully complete the issues that it has are :

   -can't process negative value can give negative results just can't process them cause of the rules put to take a readable expression.